Authorised allowances are the expenses, which the Police and Crime Commissioner (PCC) can claim.

 Paragraph 3 of Schedule 1 to the Police Reform and Social Responsibility Act 2011 (‘the 2011 Act’) says a PCC should be paid these allowances.

-- Whether exceptional circumstances demand additional support
+- Exceptional circumstances demand additional support

-Publication of Allowances
+Publication of allowances

 - Their name, force area, financial year, month, date, claim reference numbers, type of expense, short description, details, amount claimed, amount reimbursed, amount not reimbursed, and the reason why a claim was not reimbursed.